 Your Viva Viagem card expires one year after the date of purchase.

 How to use Viva Viagem

-On bus, tram and funicular, only swipe the Viva Viagem card across the yellow reader near the driver at the start of your journey.
+On bus, tram and funicular, only swipe your Viva Viagem card across the yellow reader near the driver at the start of your journey.
 Don’t swipe it when you get off a bus or tram.

-Swipe the Viva Viagem card across a card reader to open the gate when you enter the platform.
+Swipe your Viva Viagem card across a card reader to open the gate when you enter the platform.
 At the end of your journey, swipe it again across a card reader to open the gate when you leave the platform.
 If you’re using the Zapping option, this means you’ll be charged the fare for one journey.